TobyCourtis/esports-tournament-schedule/README.md

 # The Tourney Hub (TTH)

-**Description**

-Repo for TTH containing backend server(s) Node/Flask and React/Node/TypeScript Frontend
+Repo for TTH containing backend server(s) Node/Flask and React/Node/TypeScript front-end

 ---

-## Flask Server
+## Flask Backend

-Located in flask-server/server.py
+Located in src/python-backend/server.py

 ### How to run